siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - A1 Isotropy of the Exterior Shell as a Topologically Protected Energy Minimum.md

-Together these three steps ground the isotropy assertion of Chapter 10 as a derived result rather than an assumption, and identify the $1/r^2$ shell density as the necessary exterior form of a topologically stable net-chiral toroidal closure.
+Together these three steps ground the isotropy assertion of Chapter 10 as a derived result rather than an assumption, and identify the $1/r^2$ shell energy density as the necessary exterior form of a topologically stable net-chiral toroidal closure.